Viibryd (Vilazodone Hydrochloride) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Your physiology

-While there are many types of addiction treatment programs in the United States and elsewhere, research has shown that treatment that lasts less than 90 days has limited effectiveness, and most people need to remain in treatment for longer than that to successfully maintain their sobriety.8
+While there are many types of Viibryd treatment programs in the United States and elsewhere, research has shown that treatment that lasts less than 90 days has limited effectiveness, and most people need to remain in treatment for longer than that to successfully maintain their sobriety.8

-As you progress through each stage of treatment, your needs and circumstances will change, but treatment should be fluid, meaning it will continually be tailored to fit your ever-changing needs.
+As you progress through each stage of Viibryd treatment, your needs and circumstances will change, but treatment should be fluid, meaning it will continually be tailored to fit your ever-changing needs.

 - Attend educational lectures